nickbrowndev/pheonix/phoenix-project.md

 # Identifying Flow of Work
 Understanding the flow of work is critical to achieving The First Way.
 This is about identifying the Work Centers that are the constraints in your organisation.

+# Observing the Flow of Work
+Work should only go in one direction - forward.
+When work is going backwards, it means waste.
+This might be because of defects, lack of specification or rework.
+The goal is single-piece flow.
+In any system of work, the theoretical ideal is a single-piece flow, which maximises throughput and minimises variance.
+To get there you must reduce batch sizes.

+> You'll never hit the target you're aiming at if you can fire the cannon only once every nine months.
+Stop thinking about Civil-War era cannon, start thinking antiaircraft guns.

+Deployments are still done as if they are physical servers.
+"As Goldratt would say, you've deployed an amazing technology but because you haven't actually changed the way you work, you haven't actually dimininshed a limitation."

+An inevitable consequence of long release cycles is that you'll never hit the internal rate of return targets, once you factor in the cost of labour.
+You must have faster cycle times.
+To get there, you must put your constraint 'at the front' like the line of Scouts.

+In the book the folks deployed a SWAT team to address important features without the overhead/baggage of the main product.

 ## Tackling techinical debt
 1. Identify the top areas of technical debt